sematext/docs/docs/integration/aws-lambda.md

-title: AWS S3 (CloudTrail, Flow logs, ELB access logs, etc.)
+title: Centralized Logging for AWS Lambda
 description: Subscribe to AWS Lambda log streams and ship logs to Sematext Cloud.

 If you want to automatically subscribe to AWS Lambda log streams you can use